 To receive more healthcare and hospitality technology news and advice from the team at Bairo, we invite you to sign up for our newsletter.

-Latest from Anthony
+Latest from Sarah

 - Bairo at Indian Medical Association, Coimbatore